BN Notes

 Supporters at both societies

-People who propose at both societies form a very small group.
+People who propose at both societies constitute a very small group.

 (Ordered by overall number of proposals.)